ThiagoORuby/Naval-Battle-Pygame/README.md

 ### License
-This project is licensed under the [License Name] License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.